 Leadership Style

 My impression is that the age of “toughness” and borderline bullying into submission is over.
-Steve Jobs, for example, who was legendary for his magnetic kind of leadership style, would likely be struggling in a purely online environment.
+Steve Jobs, who was legendary for his magnetic leadership style, would likely be struggling in a purely online environment.
 In a work-from-home world, exceptional sensitivity is required.
-Just one e-mail may permanently ruin the team’s motivation unwittily.
+Just one e-mail may permanently ruin the team’s motivation unwittingly.
 You must overweigh praise and be sparse with criticizing.
-In a way, you must be walking on proverbial eggshells all of the time.
+In a way, you must always be walking on proverbial eggshells.
 The only way to exercise feedback is in a one-on-one personal chat room.

 Say “thank you” whenever a team member has delivered a piece of good work.
 Don’t praise otherwise – have virtual, one-on-one feedback instead.

 Active listening is even more critical than it has ever been.
-Since you cannot “nod” in approval, confirm your attention audibly.
+Confirm your attention audibly since you cannot “nod” in approval.
 And, in general, listen more than you speak.

 Your goal is to lead by example, not by chatter.
 Propagate this principle; it is a good policy.